To code or not to code

 Spreadsheet

-But, if we want to change, say the term length, well then we have to change the layout of the table prednisone and mess with it, so the spreadsheet isn't as robust as we had hoped.
+But, if we want to change, say the term length, well then we have to change the layout of the table and mess with it, so the spreadsheet isn't as robust as we had hoped.
 How about a code solution?
 Here are the steps to get some python code going to do the same exact calcuation, and being very robust, and can be used for many different finanical applications.

 Code